vkarpov15/mastering-async-await/content/chapter2.md

 resolve(value) {
   if (this.state !== 'PENDING') return;
   if (value === this) {
-    return this.reject(TypeError(`Can't resolve promise with itself`));
+    return this.reject(TypeError(`Promise resolved to itself`));
   }
-  // Is `value` a thenable?
+  // Is `value` thenable?
 If so, fulfill/reject this promise when
   // `value` fulfills or rejects.
 The Promises/A+ spec calls this
-  // process "assimilating" the other promise (resistance is futile). const then = this._getThenProperty(value);
+  // "assimilating" the other promise (resistance is futile). const then = this._getThenProperty(value);
   if (typeof then === 'function') {
     try {